sit-2021-int214/int214-project/README.md

 #### Midterm Assignment (10 %)

-Objective: Explore Data and descriptive statistics
+Objective: Exploritory data analysis (EDA) + descriptive statistics

 1. Inspect data and explain about data
 2. Write your interesting in form of statements of problems